What causes the virus to reactive is usually unknown, but sometimes reactivation occurs when a disorder or drug weakens the immune system.

 Shingles may develop at any age but is most common after age 50.
 The chance of developing shingles increases as people age.

 Most often, the reason for reactivation is unknown.
-However, reactivation sometimes occurs when the immune system is weakened by another disorder, such as AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , or by use of drugs that suppress the immune system Suppression of the Immune System Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
-The most common type of... read more (for example to prevent rejection of a transplanted organ).
+However, reactivation sometimes occurs when the immune system is weakened by another disorder, such as AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , or by use of drugs that suppress the immune system Suppression of the Immune System (for example to prevent rejection of a transplanted organ).
 The occurrence of shingles does not usually mean that the person has another serious disease.

 Symptoms and Complications of Shingles